 And this is not about free speech.
 The Supreme Court has ruled that the First Amendment does not protect obscenity (1973 Miller case).
 And the Court ruled in 2003 (US vs. ALA) that “libraries have wide discretion to exclude pornography and other sexually explicit material” and that “a library’s interest in protecting its minor patrons from harmful sexual materials is not only legitimate, but compelling.”

-Stand with us and demand that the Botetourt County Board of Supervisors orders the removal from libraries of sexually explicit material aimed at children and teens.
+Stand with us and ask that the Botetourt County Board of Supervisors orders the removal from libraries of sexually explicit material aimed at children and teens.
 Keep in mind, it is our tax dollars that provide these books and DVDs.

 What's at stake?
 What happens when children are confused about gender and sexualized from an early age?